rodrigofontesdev/coffee/README.md

 # Coffee Delivery

-A online coffee shop to buy and receive your coffee wherever you are, at any time.
+An online coffee shop to buy and receive your coffee wherever you are, at any time.

-The purpose of the project is to go even deeper into React features, to practice using ReactJS even more.
+The purpose of the project is to delve deeper into React features, to practice using ReactJS even more.

 # Prerequisites